-A. If, after twenty-four (24) months of the Animal Control Officer declaring an animal a the Owner of a Potentially Dangerous Dog may request review of the Potentially Dangerous Dog designation.
-The request shall be made in writing and submitted to the Animal Control Authority.
+A. If, after twenty-four (24) months of the Animal Control Officer declaring an animal a Potentially Dangerous Dog (provided such declaration is not overturned by the Hearing Examiner or a reviewing court), no violations of this chapter or RCW Ch.
+16.08 have occurred, the Owner of a Potentially Dangerous Dog may request review of the Potentially Dangerous Dog designation.
+The request shall be made in writing and submitted to the City Clerk.